Donald Regan: Retirement

 Regan retired quietly in Virginia with Ann Regan, his wife of over 60 years.
-In late life, he spent nearly 10 hours a day in his art studio painting landscapes.
+In later life, he spent nearly 10 hours a day in his art studio painting landscapes.
 He had four children and nine grandchildren.

 Death

 Regan died of cancer on June 10, 2003, at the age of 84, in a hospital near his home in Williamsburg, Virginia, and was served by Nelsen Funeral Home.
 His remains were interred at Arlington National Cemetery.